pfreemantlm/dev-standard/Platform/CampaignService.md

 ## getTracking

-This returns a set of JSON data similar to the getAssignments operation, but with the inclusion of Tracking pixels assigned to Placement-Creative, and Placement-Creative-Companion combinations.
+Using the parameter `(campaignservice)getTracking` will return a set of JSON data similar to the getAssignments operation, but with the inclusion of Tracking pixels assigned to Placement-Creative, and Placement-Creative-Companion combinations.
 Each combination may have multiple Tracking types, detailed in the uploadTracking operation, and each type may have multiple URLs.
 This is primarily used to check existing tracking contained within a given campaign.

 The input simply takes a Campaign ID: